Vietnam.vn - Nền tảng quảng bá Việt Nam

 Talking to reporters of Dai Doan Ket Newspaper, cyber security expert Ngo Minh Hieu, co-founder of the Vietnam Cyber Fraud Prevention Project (Chongluadao.vn) said that the use of Deepfake technology in AI to fake video calls for fraud purposes is still complicated.
 Subjects exploit this technology to increase the credibility of their "prey".

 Experts warn that the use of AI for cyber fraud will likely increase significantly in the near future.
-Therefore, people must proactively raise their awareness, especially when receiving strange messages, video calls, and links.
+Therefore, people must proactively raise their vigilance, especially when receiving strange messages, video calls, and links.

-According to this expert's analysis, the current Deepfake artificial intelligence (AI) algorithm during real-time calls will not be able to handle it if the caller turns left, turns right or stands up...
+According to this expert's analysis, the current Deepfake artificial intelligence (AI) algorithm during real-time calls will not be able to handle it if the caller turns left, turns right, or stands up...

 One particular weakness that people need to pay attention to when receiving these calls is the teeth.
 Accordingly, current AI algorithms cannot reproduce the teeth of the person being impersonated.